wdyiwdwd/wdyiwdwd.github.io/_posts/2024-04-17-TL-model-mag-compensation.md

 link:
 [A. J. Canciani, "Magnetic Navigation on an F-16 Aircraft Using Online Calibration," in IEEE Transactions on Aerospace and Electronic Systems, vol. 58, no. 1, pp. 420-434.](https://ieeexplore.ieee.org/document/9506809)

+> Magnetic anomaly navigation has recently been flight test proven on an F-16 aircraft.
+The corrupting magnetic environment on this operational platform is 2–3 orders of magnitude larger than previous flight-tests on geo-survey aircraft, while also displaying stochastic drift.
+The difficult magnetic environment of the platform necessitated a
+<u>combination of batch and online calibration</u> to obtain accurate navigation
+solutions.

+> When calibrating
+a scalar sensor, all magnetic fields in the body-frame of the aircraft create corrupting fields which are coupled to aircraft attitude.

+> Discussed in this article are two major types of “truthing” to drive the calibration of the magnetometer measurements:
+<u>map-based calibration and map-less calibration</u>.

+> The first
+method, map-based calibration, is less common in the literature, but more intuitive.
+This calibration method flies through a high-quality magnetic anomaly map (with GPS) and calibrates the system measurements such that they most closely match the magnetic anomaly map.
+This method requires highly accurate magnetic anomaly maps but can produce the best results given the navigation system is also using this map to navigate. <u>This method cannot produce calibration errors smaller than the errors which exist in the magnetic map-products being used.</u>

+> Map-less calibration is more practical in many situations and relies on the idea of a “disturbance field.”
+A disturbance field takes advantage of the physics of the
+<u>slowly varying earth magnetic field and band-pass filters
+the scalar magnetic data such that no earth field remains in the signal</u>.
+Note this method also eliminates some of the aircraft fields, however, a mathematical model which fits the band-pass filtered data can then be expanded to predict magnetic field effects across the entire frequency spectrum.
+This method is more brittle than map-based calibration and suffers from observability issues but has the obvious benefit of not requiring a map.